paypal/autosklearn-zeroconf/README.md

 ## What is autosklearn-zeroconf
 The autosklearn-zeroconf file takes a dataframe of any size and trains [auto-sklearn](https://github.com/automl/auto-sklearn) binary classifier ensemble.
 No configuration is needed as the name suggests.
-Auto-sklearn is the recent [AutoML Challenge](http://www.kdnuggets.com/2016/08/winning-automl-challenge-auto-sklearn.html) winner, Microsoft Research supported the organization of this challenge and donated the prizes.
+Auto-sklearn is the recent [AutoML Challenge](http://www.kdnuggets.com/2016/08/winning-automl-challenge-auto-sklearn.html) winner.

 As a result of using automl-zeroconf running auto-sklearn becomes a "fire and forget" type of operation.
 It greatly increases the utility and decreases turnaround time for experiments.